sasorinodana/GAME-TO-RIZZ-FINE-SHI/README.md

 //deletable rectangle to customize background

-//bounded sprites
+//bounded sprites 4 collision and customizable interaction

-//feature[2] = {one .cs file, keyboard input, rectangled background, will rizz your fine shi}
+//morw feature[4] = {one .cs file, keyboard input, rectangled background, will rizz your fine shi}

-//if you decompile/convert the xnbs, pls give me credit below
+//if you decompile/convert the xnbs, pls do credit my art below

 //credit to github.com/sasorinodana <3